Summary: The Philosophy of No

 This is not the "no" of nihilism; on the contrary, it is a constructive activity, intended to explore and affirm the fertile nature of experimentation.

-Bachelard makes a twofold appeal: to philosophers, he demands the right to use philosophical concepts detached from the systems in which they originated (for example, to employ the Kantian category without being Kantian).
-To scientists, he asks that they acknowledge their work is guided by metaphysical presuppositions (e.g., concerning the nature of matter, etc.).
+Bachelard makes a twofold appeal: to philosophers, he claims the right to use philosophical concepts detached from the systems in which they originated — for example, to employ the Kantian categories without being a Kantian.
+To scientists, he asks that they acknowledge their work is guided by metaphysical presuppositions — concerning, for instance, the nature of matter.

-Bachelard finds himself dreaming: against philosophers who tend to apprehend reality from a single, overhanging, and all-encompassing perspective, he envisions a philosophy for each problem, each equation—a philosophy of epistemological detail.
+Bachelard finds himself dreaming: against philosophers who tend to apprehend reality from a single, all-encompassing vantage point, he envisions a philosophy for each problem, each equation — a philosophy attentive to epistemological detail.

 1 La Philosophie du non, PUF, Quadrige, Paris, 1994 avant-propos, p.5